GemHQ/round-py/README.md

 ### Introduction
 This tutorial will have you run through setting up your application and creating your own wallet as a user of your application.
 By the end of the tutorial, you will have created your User, wallet, account, an address as well as fund it and then make a payment using the bitcoin testnet network.

-This tutoril assumes that you have completed the developer signup and that you have successfully [installed the client](docs/install.md)
+This tutorial assumes that you have completed the developer signup and that you have successfully [installed the client](docs/install.md)

 ### 1. Run the Client
 In this step you will learn how to instantiate the API client for the given networks.